tanish35/Campus-chatter-mobile/README.md

    yarn start
    ```

-Make sure to update the API URL in the frontend code if the backend is hosted elsewhere.

 ## Contributing

 Feel free to fork the repository, create issues, and submit pull requests to contribute to the development of Campus Chatter!

----

-You can customize the README further based on your project structure or any additional features you want to highlight.